VIKAS9793/KrishiSahayak_Gemma/docs/technical_decision_log.md

 To enhance the reliability and explainability of the demo, a Retrieval-Augmented Generation (RAG) pipeline was implemented as a fallback mechanism.

-- **Vector Search:** A FAISS index is built from the curated `knowledge_base.csv` using sentence-transformers embeddings.
+- **Vector Search:** A FAISS index is built from the curated `knowledge_base_v0_generic_46-class.csv` using sentence-transformers embeddings.
+- **Data Versioning:** The initial dataset (v0) has been archived in `data/_archive/` with the following files:
+  - `knowledge_base_v0_generic_46-class.csv` - Original structured data
+  - `knowledge_base_v0_generic_46-class.faiss` - Pre-built FAISS index
+  - `knowledge_base_v0_generic_46-class_text.pkl` - Processed text data
+  - `knowledge_base_v0_generic_46-class.sqlite` - SQLite database for mobile
 - **Uncertainty Trigger:** A custom module (`uncertainty.py`) analyzes the model's initial response.
 If the response is too short or contains keywords indicating uncertainty (e.g., "could be," "not sure"), the RAG pipeline is triggered.

 **Benefit:** This adds a layer of robustness.
 When the base model is not confident, it can retrieve relevant, expert-verified information from our knowledge base to provide a more accurate and trustworthy final answer.
+The versioned archive ensures reproducibility and makes it easy to maintain different dataset versions.

 ## 5. Deployment & Distribution Strategy